Updated: Oct 17

 potentially set flammable material on fire.
 Assess your surroundings for fire

 When welding ensure you are wearing the appropriate Personal Protective Equipment

 Welding Helmets - Welding helmets protect you from UV radiation, particles, debris, hot slag and chemical burns.
 The helmet lens come in different options from the type of welding.
 Ensure your lens is suitable for the task.

 Respirators - Respirators protect you from fumes and oxides that the welding process creates.
 Ensure your respirator you have the correct filter and has been fit-tested.

 Complete positive and negative pressure checks before welding starts.

 Fire Resistant Clothing - Fire resistant clothing protects you from heat, fire and radiation created in the welding process and shields you from burns.

 Ear Protection - Protect your hearing from noise in the workplace.
 If you can source fire resistant ear protection, this would be ideal.

 Safety Footwear and Gloves - Insulated, flame resistant gloves and rubber soled, steel cap safety footwear to shield you from electric shocks, heat, fire, burns and falling objects.

-Our team are available if you require assistance with welding health and safety.
+Our team are available if you require assistance or advice with welding health and safety.